MIDFIELDR/midfieldr/docs/reference/prep_fye_mice.md

 ## Value

+Data frame with the following properties:

+- Data frame class is preserved.

+- Rows: One row for every FYE student from the `term` input data frame.

-A data frame in `data.table` format conditioned for later use as an input to the mice R package for multiple imputation.
-The data frame comprises one row for every FYE student, first-term and migrator.
+- Columns: Conditioned for later use as an input to the mice R package for multiple imputation as follows:
-Grouping structures are not preserved.
-The columns returned are:

-- `mcid`:

-  Character, anonymized student identifier.
-Returned as-is.
+  - `mcid`   Character, anonymized student identifier.

-- `race`:

-  Factor, race/ethnicity as self-reported by the student.
+  - `race`   Factor, race/ethnicity from the `student` input data frame.
     An imputation predictor variable.

-- `sex`:

-  Factor, sex as self-reported by the student.
+  - `sex`   Factor, sex from the `student` input data frame.
 An imputation predictor variable.

-- `institution`:

-  Factor, anonymized institution name.
+  - `institution`   Factor, anonymized institution name from the `term` data frame.
 An imputation predictor variable.

-- `proxy`:

-  Factor, 6-digit CIP code of a student's known, post-FYE engineering program or NA representing missing values to be imputed.
+  - `proxy`   Factor, 6-digit CIP code of a student's known, post-FYE engineering program or NA representing missing values to be imputed.

 ## Details